The Ren & Stimpy Show: Spümcø (1991–1993)

-Games Animation (1993–1996)
+Games Animation (1992–1996)

 Nickelodeon terminated Kricfalusi's contract in late September 1992 and offered him the position of consultant for Ren & Stimpy, but he refused to "sell out".
 The network moved production from Spümcø to its newly founded animation studio, Games Animation, which later became Nickelodeon Animation Studio.
 Bob Camp replaced Kricfalusi as director, while West, having refused Kricfalusi's request to leave along with him, voiced Ren in addition to Stimpy.

 Fans and critics felt this was a turning point in the show, with the new episodes being a considerable step down from the standard of those that preceded them.
 Ted Drozdowski, resident critic of The Boston Phoenix, stated that "the bloom faded" on Ren & Stimpy.
 Animation historian Michael Barrier writes that while the creators of the Games episodes used crude jokes that were similar to those used by Kricfalusi, they did not "find the material particularly funny; they were merely doing what was expected".

+In late January 1995, Mary Harrington came to Games from New York to tell the studio that the show was "ceased indefinitely" rather than "cancelled"; production would wrap up by August 1995.
+By the end of the series, each segment was produced at around $500,000 each.

 The series ended its original run on Nickelodeon on December 16, 1995, with "A Scooter for Yaksmas", and had a total of five seasons and 51 episodes, although one episode from the final season, "Sammy and Me/The Last Temptation", remained unaired.
 Almost a year later, the episode aired on Nickelodeon's sister network, MTV, on October 20, 1996.